 The forms are easy to ship and we offer a reusable design.
 You may pour as many concrete crossings as you like and set them end-to-end directly on the ground.
 They are their own foundations!

 While you could set steel cattle guards in a depression or directly on a roadway, there are several disadvantages to doing so.
 The guards could walk, or shift position from traffic driving over an uneven roadway surface.
 They may also settle into a trench, or settle unevenly, creating hazardous driving conditions.
 With proper foundations in place, you can avoid these potentially dangerous installations and prevent settling and moving.

 Wings are another smart addition as they help you effectively tie in adjacent fencing.
 Wings prevent livestock from walking around the fence post where it meets the cattle guard.
 The steel structure transfers the physical barrier of the fence line to the entire edge of the cattle guard, making the ‘walk around’ impossible.

 There may be areas of your property where you want to get through fencing without the need for a gate, but you don’t necessarily need a cattle guard large and robust enough to accommodate full-sized vehicles.

 Small, portable, and affordable ATV cattle guards are the ideal solution.
 These diminutive structures require no foundations or digging.
 Simply cut a hole in your fence line, place the guard on the ground, and tie it into your fencing for quick and easy installation.
 The raised center design provides an effective deterrent to cattle while allowing your machines to easily cross.

 They’ll accommodate Gators, Kubotas, and other ATVs up to six feet wide.
-Larger sizes available upon request and feature a re-design for the longer wheel bases on 4-place machines.
+Larger sizes are available upon request and feature a re-design for the longer wheelbases on 4-place machines.

-Be sure to take the above into consideration when selecting the type of cattle guard for your project and let us know if we can help with your decision.
+Be sure to consider the above when selecting the type of cattle guard for your project and let us know if we can help with your decision.